heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 - Add a bit of content regarding HTML, JavaScript and CSS (optional content?).
-- Refer to official documentation to generate full web applications (UI + API) (optional content?). using the official resources to help for the BDR + DAI
+- Refer to official documentation to generate full web applications (UI + API) using the official resources (optional content?):
-  project:
   - <https://javalin.io/plugins/rendering>.
   - <https://javalin.io/tutorials/>.
+  - It might help for the BDR + DAI/personal projects.
 - We would love to go deeper on this topic but the time is limited.
 You will learn more about this topic in future teaching units.